-Are you facing school closure or could it happen any time now?
-Children and teachers will miss each other and they’ll miss the structure of school.
-It’s good to have a way to stay connected and offer another kind of structure and stability.
-Time to look into how you can communicate best with your students.
-We see that a lot of schools now opt for using Google Meet as a communication tool.
+In case of a temporary school closure, children and teachers will miss each other as well as the structure of the days they normally spend at school.
+It’s good to have a way to stay connected and offer an alternative kind of structure and stability.
+Time to look into how you can best communicate with your students.
+We found that a lot of schools choose to use Google Hangouts Meet as their communication tool.

 - It’s free for G Suite for Education users